3850 Grand View Blvd. - Los Angeles, CA 90066 - Phone:(310) 391-6741 - Fax:(310) 391-6744 - Email: MarVistaAMC@gmail.com

-Fructooligosaccharides (FOS): FOS’s are carbohydrates involving fructose (fruit sugar) units attached to glucose (starch sugar) units.
-Most carbohydrates are digested by the bacteria of the small intestine leaving only the undigested fibers and other dregs for the teeming masses of the large intestine.
+Fructooligosaccharides are carbohydrates involving fructose (fruit sugar) units attached to glucose (starch sugar) units.
+Regular dietary carbohydrates are digested by the bacteria of the small intestine leaving only the undigested fibers and other dregs for the teeming masses of the large intestine.
 FOS’s are not fibers but they are digested in the large intestine (not the small intestine) in the same way that fibers are, yielding the same biochemicals that fibers do.
 Why is this good?
-Tests in healthy cats indicate that this will help remove pathogenic bacteria from the large intestine and promote the growth of helpful bacteria.
+Tests in healthy animals indicate that this will help remove pathogenic bacteria from the large intestine and promote the growth of helpful bacteria.
 Think of it as an anti-crime program in the New York City of bacteria.
-Diets that contain FOS’s may be helpful in the management of colitis.
+Diets that contain FOS’s or other prebiotics may be helpful in the management of colitis.
 Several such diets are available.

 Elimination Diet: Colitis can result from a food intolerance (an example would be lactose intolerance from which numerous people suffer).
 Intolerances can result from dyes, preservatives, contaminants or even natural proteins in the food.
 Similarly, colitis can result from an actual food allergy.
 The solution for these intolerances is the feeding a “pure” diet, ideally a home cooked food made with carbohydrates and proteins that are novel or new to the patient.
 An 8-10 week diet course is typically needed and no other chews or treats can be offered during the time of the trial.
 Food allergy cannot be diagnosed by blood test or skin test.
 At this time, response to elimination diet is the only test for food allergy or intolerance.
 Most people are not in a position to home cook an appropriate food for the pet.
 Fortunately, several novel protein diets and hydrolyzed protein diets have been developed.
 For more details on using an elimination diet, please visit our food allergy page.